danielmolina81/deep-learning-challenge/README.md

 - ASK_AMT—Funding amount requested
 - IS_SUCCESSFUL—Was the money used effectively

-2. Results:
+2. **Results:**

-    - Data Preprocessing
+    - **Data Preprocessing**

         - Steps
             - The first step was to reduce the number of values in the columns "APPLICATION_TYPE" and "CLASSIFICATION", leaving the values with higher occurrences and grouping the rest in a value called "others".
 "APPLICATION_TYPE" was left with 9 values and "CLASSIFICATION" with 6.
 This step has the objective of reducing outliers.
             - Then I proceed to create the dummies for the categorical values.
             - Then the data was split in train and test data, and it was scaled using StandardScaler.

-        - What variable(s) are the target(s) for the model?
+        - What variable is the target for the model?

             The target variable is the feature **IS_SUCCESSFUL** which is a Boolean variable that takes values of 1 when the applicant was successful and 0 when not successful.

             ![](Pics/target_variable.png)

-        - What variable(s) are the features for the model?
+        - What variables are the features for the model?

             The variables used as features for the model are: